adobe/jsonschema2md/README.md

 # JSON Schema Markdown Tools

 Documenting and validating complex JSON Schemas can be hard.
-This tool maks it easier by providing a number of scripts that can turn JSON Schema files into readable Markdown documenation that is ready to be read on GitHub, or processed using Jekyll or other static site generators.
+This tool maks it easier by providing a number of scripts that can turn JSON Schema files into readable Markdown documenation that is ready for consumption on GitHub or processed using Jekyll or other static site generators.

 These tools have been introduced by Adobe to document Adobe's Experience Data Models (XDM), but can be used for other JSON Schema documents, too.